tstephen/srp-digital/wp-content/plugins/error-log-monitor/readme.txt

 2. Dashboard widget configuration screen.

 == Changelog ==

+= 1.6.2 =
+* Added a setup wizard that helps new users create a log file and enable error logging.
+You can still do it manually you prefer.
+The setup notice will automatically disappear if logging is already configured.
+* Fixed a bug where activating the plugin on individual sites in a Multisite network could, in some cases, trigger a fatal error.
+* Additional testing with WP 5.0-alpha.

 = 1.6.1 =
 * Fixed the "upgrade" link being broken in certain configurations.